Dhavan/shopify-php/README.md

 [here](https://help.github.com/articles/creating-a-pull-request)

 In order to run the test suite, ensure that the development dependencies have been installed via composer.
-Then from your command line, simple run:
+Then from your command line, run:

     vendor/bin/phpunit --bootstrap tests/bootstrap.php tests/